Christopher Redner, Child In Need

 "I've visited with so many children who had saved the cards and letters they have received from their sponsors.
 Many of those children told me they often pray for their sponsors and thank God for the blessings their families have received because they are sponsored."

 Redner has encouraged thousands of people to sponsor children through concert tours, events, media interviews and the Children In Need Reports.
+He created World Week and developed the Dads Who Serve campaign.

 Child sponsorship allows you to connect with a specific child in need and make a profound difference in that child's life, family and community.
 Your sponsored child will know your name, write to you and receive benefits like clean water, nutritious food, healthcare and educational opportunities.
 Sponsor a child through World Vision or Compassion.